-Grants and Pledges Receivable.
-Grants and pledges receivable are stated net of allowances for uncollectible accounts.
-At the time receivables are originated, EFAA considers an allowance for doubtful accounts based on the creditworthiness of the donor.
+Pledges and Grants Receivable.
+Pledges and grants receivable are stated net of allowances for uncollectible accounts.
+At the time receivables are originated, EFAA considers an allowance for doubtful accounts based on the creditworthiness of the donor or grantor.
 The allowance is continually reviewed and adjusted to maintain the allowance at a level considered adequate to cover future uncollectible amounts.
 The allowance is management's best estimate of uncollectible amounts and is determined based on historical performance that is tracked by EFAA on an ongoing basis.
-Management believes that all grants and pledges receivable are fully collectible at June 30, 2017 and 2016.
+An allowance of \$51,900 for doubtful pledges receivable has been recorded at June 30, 2018.
+Management believes that all grants receivable are fully collectible at June 30, 2018 and 2017.